adit3455/dicoding_submission_beginning_flutter/README.md

 3. Commit your changes: `git commit -am 'Add a new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Open a pull request.

-## Desing Credits
-an link to this Design -  [Al-Qur'an Design Mobile](https://dribbble.com/shots/14479644-Al-Qur-an-Mobile-App-Design)

 ## Acknowledgments